AresMUSH/aresmush.com/conduct.md

 ## Reporting

 AresMUSH games have a variety of [tools]({{site.baseurl}}/tutorials/manage/trolls.html) to help you report inappropriate behavior.
-The Ares forum has a built-in way to flag posts, and on the discord you can simply tag or PM an administrator to bring something to their attention.
+The Ares discord lets you flag posts or PM an administrator to bring something to their attention.
 You can also [contact]({{site.baseurl}}/feedback.html) admin directly.

 If you know of a friend who's having problems, please encourage them to come forward.
 It's hard to take action when you only get vague, uncorroborated, second-hand reports.